 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to patients’ concerns in a caring and sensitive way.

-1.The persons responsible for dealing with any complaint about the services we provide are: The Practice Manager and Managing Director
+1.The persons responsible for dealing with any complaint about the services we provide is the Practice Manager.
+They can be contacted on firstname.lastname@example.org

-2. If a patient complains on the telephone or at the reception desk, we will listen to his or her complaint and offer to refer him or her to the Practice Manager or Company Director immediately.
-If neither are available at the time, then the patient will be told when he or she will be able to talk to one of them and arrangements will be made for this to happen.
+2. If a patient complains on the telephone or at the reception desk, we will listen to his or her complaint and offer to refer him or her to the Practice Manager immediately.
+If the Practice Manager is not available at the time, then the patient will be told when he or she will be able to talk to the Practice Manager and arrangements will be made for this to happen.
 The member of staff will take brief details of the complaint and pass them on.
 If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.

-3. If the patient complains in writing the letter will be passed on immediately to: The Practice Manager and Managing Director
+3. If the patient complains in writing, the letter will be passed on immediately to the Practice Manager

 6. We will confirm the decision about the complaint in writing to the patient immediately after completing our investigation.